JennEYoon/learn-mldl/books/exercises/chollet-dlwp/readme.md

       Can get expensive.
 Setup with tensorflow, keras and dependencies.
       (***t2.micro*** instance is free tier.
 NOT GPU, vCPU only.)

-    - Same price as of May 10, 2020, 90 cents/hr for p2.xlarge GPU w 4 core.
+    - Same price as of May 10, 2020, 90 cents/hr for ***p2.xlarge GPU w 4 cores***.
     - Cheapest GPU is 52 cents/hr.
-      GPU/vCPU   ECU   Memory ... preice per hour.
+      GPU/vCPU   ECU   Memory ... price per hour.
       <img src="https://github.com/JennEYoon/learn-mldl/blob/master/books/exercises/chollet-dlwp/AWS-pricing-GPU-2020.png" alt="AWS GPU prices" />
       AWS Free Tier includes 750 hours of Linux and Windows t2.micro instances each month for one year.
 To stay within the Free Tier, use only EC2 Micro instances.
 View AWS Free Tier Details »  https://aws.amazon.com/free/